Welcome to Shannon Ridge: Sustainable Farming Practices for Better Wine

 Tractor, Weed Eater, and Mower Reduction

 Sheep also reduce the need to mow.
 So much, we estimate we mow 500% less.
 Gas-powered weed eaters have ultimately been eliminated.
 This restricts the use of fossil fuels, and we rely on natural means to remove weeds from our crops.
 Fossil fuels have always been a reliable source of energy for machinery.
 But fossil fuels also emit dangerous gases into our ecosystem.
-At Shannon Ride, our sustainable farming practices coincide with consumer safety and safety for our environment.
+At Shannon Ridge, our sustainable farming practices coincide with consumer safety and safety for our environment.

 Better Work for Humans